 USDA launches new dairy insurance program

-The new program is a kind of insurance that pays farmers when the difference between milk prices and feed prices shrink to a certain level.
-The previous program paid farmers when milk prices sank too low, but didn't account for their costs.
+The program is a kind of insurance that pays farmers when the difference between milk prices and feed prices shrink to a certain level.
+It replaces a program that paid farmers when milk prices sank too low.

 Dairy farmers have struggled in recent years even with good milk prices.
-Feed costs rose because of demand for corn from the ethanol industry and droughts, including one in 2012 that covered two-thirds of the nation.
+Feed costs have risen because of demand for corn from the ethanol industry and recent droughts.

-The U.S. Department of Agriculture has an online tool to help farmers figure out how much insurance they need.
+The Agriculture Department said Thursday an online tool can help farmers decide how much coverage they need.